craigulliott/dsl_compose/README.md

       # are provided then the requested dsl argument must be present on all DSLs
       # otherwise an error will be raised.
       for_method :some_method_name do |method_name:, a_method_argument:|
+        description <<-DESCRIPTION
+          You can optionally provide a description of anything specific that your parser does in this block, this description will be used when generating documentation.

+          This description accepts markdown.
+        DESCRIPTION

         # your business logic goes here
         ...
       end